CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: Experiments

 \subsection{Results}

-To assess the efficacy of our method in test time optimization, we employ K-planes~\cite{kplanes_2023} as our baseline model, which has shown fast training and compact representation.
-We slightly revised the K-plane architecture using our method for a fair comparison.
-We match the resolution size between planes, decoder size, and decoding method.
-This model will be referred to as `Triplanes'.
-We evaluated the performance under three different scenarios starting from our generated triplane initializations: 1) full finetuning, 2) parameter-efficient finetuning, and 3) parameter-efficient finetuning with the proposed entropy coding.
+{\bf Object-level Benchmarks.} To assess the efficacy of our method in test time optimization, we employed K-planes~\cite{kplanes_2023} as our baseline model, which has shown fast training and compact representation.
+We revised the architecture based on our method for a fair comparison, and this model will be referred to as `Triplanes'.
+We evaluated the performance under two different scenarios starting from our generated triplane initializations: 1) parameter-efficient finetuning (PEFT) and 2) parameter-efficient finetuning with the proposed entropy coding (PEFT++).
+For further results and detailed configurations, consult the supplementary materials.

-{\bf Quantitative Results.} For the quantitative metrics, we report the standard image quality measurements, PSNR, SSIM, and MS-SSIM.
-We also measure the storage requirements of the representation to show the compression performance of our method.
-Our parameter efficient methods show that only with 150x memory we can store or transmit the 3D representation with better quality compared to the baseline method. \cref{table:compression} shows the component level storage comparison on Objaverse dataset and model setups, after trained with 10000 iterations.
-In addition to significant compression, it maintains commendable performance, as evidenced by the results presented in \cref{table:table2}.
-As shown in \cref{table:quan} and \cref{fig:psnr_storage} (a), our method shows fast encoding from its initialized representation and improvement on all metrics.
-Due to the improved generalization capability of our method, we outperform the per-scene optimization-based baseline, Triplanes, in novel view synthesis.
-Remarkably, the PEFT method showed comparable or better performance across the data with fewer trainable parameters.
-In \cref{fig:psnr_storage} (b), we plot the storage requirement that the receiver can perfectly restore the encoded representation.
+For the quantitative metrics, we report the standard image quality measurements, PSNR, SSIM, and MS-SSIM.
+We also measure the storage requirements of the representations to show the compression performance of our method.
+As shown in Tab.~\ref{table:quan}, our method shows fast encoding progress from its initialized representation and improvement on all metrics.
+Thanks to the pretrained generalization capability of our method, our model outperforms the per-scene optimization baseline, Triplanes, in novel view synthesis.
+The qualitative results in Fig.~\ref{fig:results} present the novel view synthesis results across the finetuning iteration, illustrating the generalization ability and fast encoding speed of our methods.
+In Tab.~\ref{table:compression}, we report the component-level storage comparison (on the Objaverse dataset) after 10k iterations.
+Our method achieved 100$\times$ compactness with better quality compared to the baseline model.

-{\bf Qualitative Results.} \cref{fig:results}, presents the novel view synthesis results across the finetuning iteration, illustrating the generalization ability and fast encoding speed of our methods.
-Starting from well initialized shapes, objects are textured only in a 100 steps while the baseline model shows just floating artifacts.
-Additionally, our novel PEFT method demonstrates better instant-specific adaptation, resulting in a lower size of sending bits.
-This results highlight our approach's ability in adapting to numerous contents and its effectiveness in data optimization.